Up (Cardi B song): Background

 On August 7, 2020, Cardi B released the single "WAP", featuring American rapper Megan Thee Stallion.
 The song achieved worldwide success, reaching number one in multiple countries, including Australia, Canada and the UK.
 The single also spent a total of four weeks atop the Billboard Hot 100.
 On October 1, 2020, it was revealed that she was already "plotting her next move".
 However, she also clarified that she does not desire to put out music too frequently in order not to succumb to the label's pressure, saying "I feel like I'm not gonna let that shit get to me to the point that I'm gonna put out a song that I'm not really in love with just 'cause".
 On January 31, 2021, the rapper teased towards an announcement she was going to make the day after.
 She revealed the song title alongside the cover art the following day, February 1.
 The song was released on February 5.
 In an interview with Apple Music's Zane Lowe, the rapper stated that "Up" is inspired by Chicago drill music, which also influenced her first mixtape Gangsta Bitch Music, Vol. 1.
 "If it's up then it's stuck" is colloquialism for "street beef."
 In 2022, Cardi B confirmed that "Up" would appear on her upcoming second studio album.
-When asked about the meaning of the song on Late Night with Jimmy Fallon, she responded, "Um, so, have you ever taken a poop right?
-And it don't come out?
-It's just up and it's stuck".
+When asked about the meaning of the song on The Tonight Show, she responded, with "nothing."